-ONE of the cats (or more) will get up the nerve to try it out.
+One or more of the cats will get up the nerve to try it out.
 That cat will demonstrate to the others that it's safe.
 Once they're comfortable with eating from the bowl, at the next feeding, place it closer to the back of the trap.
 You don't need to wait until ALL are eating before moving it.
-Once they're all eating from the back of the trap, you're ready to make your vet appointment, and untie the trap door!
+Once they're eating from the very back of the trap, you're ready to make your vet appointment, and set the trap, for real!

-In many cases, you want to pick out a particular cat to trap first, such as a female, or several of the cats might already be done and you'll want to avoid trapping (and scaring) these decoy cats.
+If there's only one cat to trap, you're all done!
+In many cases, though, you want to pick out a particular cat to trap first, such as a female, or several of the cats might already be done and you'll want to avoid trapping (and scaring) these decoy cats.
 You can control the trap and pick out the cat you want - while still allowing the other cats to eat happily and without alarming them (the better to catch them later!).
 You can catch a mom with her kittens if they all eat together (use a large-ish trap and a plate or cake pan, above).
 In order to do this, you want to control the boxtrap's door.

 1) Find a soda bottle or stick that's the right height to prop open the trap door.
 Get some cord - you'll want 30-50 feet, NOT "mason's line" which will stretch too much.

 Untie the door and prop the door open with the bottle.
 You may need to put a weight on the trap if the door spring is very strong, or the trap is very light.
 Put the bottle to one side of the opening, braced against the trap, taking up as little of the opening as you can.
 You'll have a bigger, less slippery surface to work with if you put a paper/styrofoam coffee cup over the bottle.